VerifiedXBlockchain/VerifiedX-Docs/docs/integration/setup.md

 ![](media/testnetCli.png)

 Please be sure you are on testnet so as to not make any mistakes with your mainnet accounts.
-RBX addresses on testnet will ALWAYS start with an `x`.
+VFX addresses on testnet will ALWAYS start with an `x`.
 For Example:
 `xC1zNn7596TC4Bcyn1vE88pj12hfieqCoa`

 The primary testnet faucet will come from this address (subject to change): `xMpa8DxDLdC9SQPcAFBc2vqwyPsoFtrWyC`

-There are two ways to get funds from the faucet:
+There are three ways to get funds from the faucet:

-1. Message the discord channel titled `Testnet Faucet` with your RBX address and funds will be sent.
+1. Message the discord channel titled `Testnet Faucet` with your VFX address and funds will be sent.
 2. Reach out to your point of contact through your current chat tool (telegram, skype, email, etc.) and ask them to send funds to a request testnet address.
+3. Use the testnet faucet via the explorer (https://spyglass-testnet.verifiedx.io/faucet)

 It is advised to begin with testnet to ensure all functions are working with your environment before moving over to mainnet.